karlseguin/the-little-mongodb-book/en/mongodb.markdown

 	db.createCollection('logs', {capped: true,
 		size: 1048576})

 When our capped collection reaches its 1MB limit, old documents are automatically purged.
 A limit on the number of documents, rather than the size, can be set using `max`.
 Capped collections have some interesting properties.
 For example, you can update a document but it can't change in size.
 The insertion order is preserved, so you don't need to add an extra index to get proper time-based sorting.
-You can "tail" a capped collection the way you tail a file in Unix via `tail -f <filename>` which allows you to get new data as it arrives, without having to re-query for it.
+You can "tail" a capped collection the way you tail a file in Unix via `tail -f <filename>` which allows you to get new data as it arrives, without having to re-query it.

 If you want to "expire" your data based on time rather than overall collection size, you can use [TTL Indexes](http://docs.mongodb.org/manual/tutorial/expire-data/) where TTL stands for "time-to-live".

 ## Durability ##
-MongoDB has always been intended to be run in a multi-server setup (MongoDB supports replication).
+Prior to version 1.8, MongoDB did not have single-server durability.
+That is, a server crash would likely result in lost or corrupt data.
+The solution had always been to run MongoDB in a multi-server setup (MongoDB supports replication).
+Journaling was one of the major features added in 1.8.
 Since version 2.0 MongoDB enables journaling by default, which allows fast recovery of the server in case of a crash or abrupt power loss.

 Durability is only mentioned here because a lot has been made around MongoDB's past lack of single-server durability.
 This'll likely show up in Google searches for some time to come.
 Information you find about journaling being a missing feature is simply out of date.

 ## Full Text Search ##
 True full text search capability is a recent addition to MongoDB.
-It was an "experimental" feature in 2.4 and a full feature in 2.6 release.
-With its support for arrays and full text search you will only need to look to other solutions if you need a more powerful and full-featured full text search engine.
+It supports fifteen languages with stemming and stop words.
+With MongoDB's support for arrays and full text search you will only need to look to other solutions if you need a more powerful and full-featured full text search engine.

 ## Transactions ##
 MongoDB doesn't have transactions.
 It has two alternatives, one which is great but with limited use, and the other that is cumbersome but flexible.